The Bounty Teacher's Guide

 Gratitude

-To those whose contributions supported the creation of this guide, we are indebted to Barbara Goodbody, Maine Community Foundation, Maine Humanities Council, Shanta Puchtler and Nobuko Maruyama, Beryllium Pictures, and crowdfunding donors for their commitment to our work.
+To those whose contributions supported the creation of this guide, we are indebted to Barbara Goodbody, Maine Community Foundation, Maine Humanities Council, Shanta Puchtler and Nobuko Maruyama, Beryllium Pictures, and crowdfunding donors for their commitment to truth-telling.

 - Mishy Lesser